pmem/vmem/README.md

-pmdk: Persistent Memory Development Kit
+vmem
 =================

-### pmem.io/pmdk web site
+### pmem.io/vmem web site

-This repo contains the jekyll-based web site for http://pmem.io/pmdk.
+This repo contains the jekyll-based web site for http://pmem.io/vmem.

-Please see the file [LICENSE](https://github.com/pmem/pmdk/blob/gh-pages/LICENSE) for information on how the content of this site is licensed.
+Please see the file [LICENSE](https://github.com/pmem/vmem/blob/gh-pages/LICENSE) for information on how the content of this site is licensed.

 Send questions or comments to [marcin.slusarz@intel.com](mailto:marcin.slusarz@intel.com)